 - Do not confuse understanding with a larger vocabulary, sacred writings are beneficial in stimulating the desire for inward realization if one stanza at a time is slowly assimilated.
 Continual intellectual study results in vanity and the false satisfaction of undigested knowledge.

 - Good manners without sincerity are like a beautiful dead lady.
 Straightforwardness without civility is like a surgeon’s knife, effective but unpleasant.
 Candor with courtesy is helpful and admirable.

 - The deeper the self-realization of a man, the more he influences the whole universe by his subtle spiritual vibrations, and the less he himself is affected by the phenomenal flux.
 There is a deeper astrology, not dependent on the testimony of calendars and clocks.

 - Each man is a part of the Creator or Cosmic Man; he has a heavenly body as well as one of earth.
 The human eye sees the physical form, but the inward eye penetrates more profoundly, even to the universal pattern of which each man is an integral and individual part.

 - The Lord responds to all and works for all.
 Just as he sent rain at my plea, so he fulfills any sincere desire of the devotee.
-Seldom do men realize how often god heeds their prayers.
-He is not partial to a few, but listens to everyone who approaches him trustingly.
-His children should ever have implicit faith in the loving-kindness of their omnipresent father.
+Seldom do men realize how often God heeds their prayers.
+He is not partial to a few but listens to everyone who approaches him trustingly.
+His children should have implicit faith in the loving-kindness of their omnipresent father.

 - A worthy leader has the desire to serve, not to dominate.